wix-incubator/wix-code-docs/wix-marketing-tags-v2/wix-marketing-tags-v2/guides/1-wix-marketing-tags-intro.md

 > **Note:** Only one marketing tag of each type is supported per Wix site.

-The Marketing Tags APIs allow you to:
+The Marketing Tags API allows you to:

 * List marketing tags
 * Create and update marketing tags